cagov/data-infrastructure/docs/infra/architecture.md

 ## Reporting and analysis

-The most prominent consumer of the data products from this project are PowerBI and Tableau dashboards and the CalInnovate team.
+The most prominent consumers of the data products from this project are PowerBI and Tableau dashboards and the CalInnovate team.

 ## Custom schema names